DaveShepperd/elf2ol/README.md

 I first coded this app to dump the elf files just to see if I had the elf file decoded properly.
 Then I added the conversion to .ol but left the dump stuff in so it could be turned on with a command line option.

 I only ever built it with gnu tools on Ubuntu and have no plans to ever use it elsewhere.

+P.S.
+It did help find the problem with mac68k which has subsequently been fixed.